Frequently Asked Questions

 How do I apply for a permit to explore shipwrecks?

 Some shipwrecks are surrounded by protected zones which prohibit boating activity within a 550 metre radius of a shipwreck site.
 A permit is required to enter those protected zones to carry out any activity, such as boating and diving.
-Currently two historic shipwrecks have protected zones requiring a permit, they are the Zanoni and the ex-HMAS Hobart.
+Currently just one historic shipwrecks has a protected zone requiring a permit, the Zanoni.
 Apply for a permit here.

 Do permits have an expiry date?